Allen-EC/team_profile_generator/README.md

 # Team Profile Generator

 A CLI interface to generate a html file that contains information regarding a team that has been entered on the command line.

 ## Description

 The purpose of this CLI (Command Line Interface) is to ease the creation of a details webpage containing information cards for a team.
 THe team will consist of the following:

 * Only 1 Manager, with the following information:
   * Name.
   * Employee ID.
   * Email Address.
   * Office Number.
-* 0 or more Engineers, with the following information:
+* Zero or more Engineers, with the following information:
   * Name.
   * Employee ID.
   * Email Address.
   * GitHub Username.
-* 0 or more Interns, with the following information:
+* Zero or more Interns, with the following information:
   * Name.
   * Employee ID.
   * Email Address.
   * School.

 ![demo](./assets/images/screenshot.png)